Carlos Marinelli: Middlesbrough

 Billed as the new Maradona by the English press, Marinelli played his first match for Middlesbrough for the reserve team against Barnsley, scoring from a free-kick in a game that had an attendance of nearly 10,000 people.
 He made his first team debut at the 1999 Boxing Day Premier League match against Sheffield Wednesday, playing the second half in a 1–0 loss.
 He had a second Premier League appearance that season in a 1–1 draw against Watford.

 The following season, Marinelli played a total of 13 matches with only 305 minutes of action, averaging less than 25 minutes per match played.
 He was sent off in the 2–2 draw against Bradford City on 25 November 2000 and had dealt with ankle injuries that cost his place at the Argentina under-20 squad for the 2001 South American U-20 Championship.

 Under Steve McClaren, who was appointed manager for the 2001–02 season, Marinelli featured regularly for the first team after recovering from a calf injury earlier in the season and earned a regular spot in the first team after a 5–1 win against Derby County, in which he scored his first goal for the team and later his second, had one assist and contributed to another goal after having a shot rebounded to Szilárd Németh.
 Losing his starting place in the second half of the season, Marinelli ended the 2001–02 season with 20 appearances.

 After an unimpressive start in the 2002–03 season, Marinelli played just 7 league matches in the season, having scored once against Brentford in a 2002–03 Football League Cup match.
-After being close to return to Boca Juniors, he stalled on the move after a managerial change at the Argentinian club.
+After being close to returning to Boca Juniors, he stalled on the move after a managerial change at the Argentinian club.